Nahuelluca20/ollama-techstacks-api/readme.md

 3. The most similar documents are searched for in the vector database.
 4. Ollama is used to generate short responses based on the found information.
 5. Responses are returned along with relevant links.
+6. Redis is used for key-value storage for additional data.

 ## Contributing